 - Does Tumblr have designs?
 Yes, there are numerous design templates for free and several paid.

 - Can you add plugins and extensions?
-No you cannot add these to you micro-blog.
+No, you cannot add these to your micro-blog.

 - It’s a blogging platform as well as a social network.